jdpolakoff/sampleteach/readme2.md

 ## Why is that important?

-By taking advantage of JavaScript's prototypal inheritance, we can write less code that is better-organized and more maintainable than non-object-oriented JavaScript.
-It also conserves memory.
+By taking advantage of JavaScript's prototypal inheritance, we can:

+1) Write less code.
+2) Write code that is better-organized and more maintainable for other developers.

 ## Learning Objectives
 - Understand how *prototypal inheritance* gives programmers additional